espressif/esp-hosted/docs/Getting_started.md

 ```
 ex. python station_connect.py 'xyz' 'xyz123456' --bssid='e5:6c:67:3c:cf:65'
 ```
+User can see ethsta0 interface is up, using _ifconfig_.

 2. `station_disconnect.py` is a python script to disconnect ESP32 station from AP.
+Now ethsta0 interface is down.

 ```
 python station_disconnect.py